SixArm/lynx-html-to-text/README.md

-# lynx-html-to-text:<br>use the lynx web browser to convert HTML to plain text
+# lynx-html-to-text:<br>use the lynx browser to convert HTML to text

 Syntax: